 What you need to do

 - Go through the legal process.
-Gather findings, make administrative changes, and/or adopt new laws.
+We have been through the process with some early adopters, helping cities such as Oakland and San Jose gather findings, make administrative changes, and/or adopt new laws.

 - Consider other complementary changes.
 Policy changes like adopting or amending your transportation impact fees, developing a transportation demand management program, and adjusting parking requirements can all help ensure that your city will achieve its goals for economic health, sustainability, and growth.
 Clear policies can create more certainty in your entitlement process, continue to hold developers accountable for their project’s effects on the transportation system, and work collaboratively with them to manage congestion.